donders-research-data-management/rdm-jargon-authcache/README.md

 1. __manage-ability__: JCS offers few simple Servlets for administrators to browse (and even revoke) any cached objects.
 [This WebApp](https://github.com/donders-research-data-management/rdm-authN-cache) integrates a remote JCS server with those Servlets, providing a very simple web interface for management.
 1. __share-ability__:  JCS offers different plugins for storing and distributing cached objects to server/services, allowing us to use it with a cluster of servers for load-balancing.
 1. __configure-ability__: JCS allows us to define the lifetime of cached objects and the ways they are stored via a configure file.

+## How it works?

+Apart from interfacing JCS, this extension provides, essentially, another implementation of the `IRODSAccessObjectFactory` interface to wrap around the default implementation [`IRODSAccessObjectFactoryImpl`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactoryImpl.java), and extending the `authenticateIRODSAccount` method with two hooks:

+1. __Before__ the default `authenticateIRODSAccount` method is called, it tries to retrieve from JCS the authenticated `IRODSAccount` indexed by the given username/password pair.
+1. __After__ the default `authenticateIRODSAccount` method is successfully executed, it stores authenticated `IRODSAccount` (retrieved from the [`AuthResponse`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/auth/AuthResponse.java)) into JCS, and index it with a MD5 hash seeded by the username/password pair.

 ## How to use it?